vs356/knitdema-sum23/README.md

 # Project Description
-This website can be accessed at https://vs356.github.io/knitdema-s23.
+This project's website can be accessed at https://vs356.github.io/knitdema-sum23.

 # Progress Log
 ### 06/21/2023